 Benefit BR, McCrossin ML.
 1993b.
 On the lacrimal fossa of Cercopithecinae, with special reference to cladistic analysis of Old World monkey relationships.
 Folia Primatol 60:133–145.

-Your Literature List should follow the formatting of those in articles published in the American Journal of Physical Anthropology (except for the double columns).
+Your Literature List should follow the formatting of those in articles published in the American Journal of Biological Anthropology (except for the double columns).
 Your list of sources must be arranged alphabetically, not chronologically, by author's or authors' surname(s) in the following style: Author's name (or names), year of publication, complete title, volume, and inclusive pages as follows:

 Trinkaus E, Churchill SE, Ruff CB.
 1994.
 Postcranial robusticity in Homo .
 II: humeral bilateral asymmetry and bone plasticity.
 Am J Phys Anthropol 93:1–34.